Skip to content

 +---------------> vertical radiator

 That is still an unbalanced antenna system.
-It’s just being fed with a two-conductor feedline.
-The real question is what each conductor is doing relative to ground and the environment.
+It is just being fed with a two-conductor feedline.
+The real question is what each conductor is doing relative to ground, counterpoise, station structure, and the surrounding environment.

 People learn tidy “pairings” that are often true in common installations: